-Do some stretches during a conference call, park farther away from your destination, or get off the bus one stop earlier.
-A 2015 study shows that a lunchtime walk “can perceptibly—and immediately—buoy people’s moods and ability to handle stress at work.”
+Do some stretches during a conference call, park farther away, or get off the bus one stop earlier.
+A study shows that a lunchtime walk “can perceptibly—and immediately—buoy people’s moods and ability to handle stress at work.”
 Adding a few extra steps to your routine can actually put a pep in all your steps.

 9. Plan it out.

-Trekking to the gym when you’re busy can be hard to rationalize, and when you’re coming from a day full of decision making, having to choose between weight training and aerobics can add to the stress.
-Planning your workout ahead of time helps you focus on the fitness.
+When you’re coming from a day full of decision making, having to choose between weight training and aerobics can add to the stress.
+Planning your workout ahead of time helps you focus on fitness.
 When you’re finished, you’ll feel strong and accomplished!